-The bladder cancer 5637 cells were seeded into a 6-well plate at 1 \times 10^5 cells/mL.
-The 5637 cells were then exposed to wogonoside at concentrations of 8, 16, and 32 μM .
-Then, the bladder cancer 5637 cells were collected for ELISA experiments to determine caspase-3, caspase-9 levels in 5637 cells according to manufactures' instructions.
+The bladder cancer 5637 cells were seeded into a 6-well plate at 1×10^5 cells/mL, which were then exposed to wogonoside at concentrations of 8, 16, and 32 μ M. Subsequently, the bladder cancer 5637 cells were collected for ELISA experiments to determine caspase-3, caspase-9 levels as the manufacturers' instructions.

-Western blotting assays
+Western blotting assay

-Human bladder cancer 5637 cells (1 \times 105 cells/mL) were seeded into 6-well plates for 24 h.
-Then, the cell lines or tumor tissues were collected, and the proteins were extracted using RIPA lysis buffer.
-After determination of protein concentrations by a BCA kit, equal amounts of 30 μg proteins were parted with SDS-PAGE.
-The primary antibodies of Bcl-2 (1:1000), Bax (1:2000),p-GSK-3B (1:1000),p-ERK1/2 (1:1000), and p-AKT (1:1000) were incubated, which were then incubated with the secondary antibodies.
-The specific bands were analyzed via ECL chemiluminescence kit.
+The human bladder cancer 5637 cell lines or tumor tissues were collected, and the proteins were extracted using RIPA lysis buffer.
+After determination of protein concentrations using a BCA kit, equal amount of 30 μg proteins were parted with SDS-PAGE.
+The primary antibodies of Bcl-2 (1:1000), Bax (1:2000), p-GSK-3β (1:1000), p-ERK1/2 (1:1000), and p-AKT (1:1000) were incubated overnight at 4°C, which were then incubated with the HRP-conjugated secondary antibodies for 2 h at room temperature.
+The specific bands were analyzed using an ECL chemiluminescence kit.
 GAPDH was used as the internal reference for normalizing protein.